ice-giants/academic-kickstart/content/home/registration.md

  # CSS class.
  css_class = ""
 +++

-Registration for the Royal Society plenary sessions, the poster sessions, and the splinter sessions, will all open shortly.
-Please return to this page for more details about the registration and abstract process.
+Registration for the Royal Society plenary sessions (January 20th and 21st 2020) and the Splinter Workshops (January 22nd 2020) are now open.

-The plenary sessions are free to attend, but advance registration is essential.
+1. **Plenary Registration:**  The two-day plenary sessions are free to attend, but advance registration is essential via [this link.](https://royalsociety.org/science-events-and-lectures/2020/01/ice-giants/)

-Splinter session registration will be handled separately, and a small fee will be charged to cover venue hire and catering.
+1. **Splinter Registration:**  Registration for the splinter workshops on January 22nd at Burlington House is via a separate process using [this link](https://shop.le.ac.uk/product-catalogue/events-at-leicester/department-of-physics-and-astronomy/ice-giant-systems-2020-splinter-meeting-registration) - a £55 fee will be charged to cover the costs of venue hire and catering (refreshments and lunch will be provided).
+Closing deadline for registration is 12:00 GMT (noon) on Tuesday December 10th 2019.

+1. **Abstract Submission:**  We invite contributed abstracts from the scientific community for both a poster session (Monday 20th, evening) and/or the splinter workshops on Wednesday 22nd.
+Please download [this form](https://github.com/ice-giants/papers/blob/master/IG2020_abstractform.docx) and follow the instructions carefully.
+This allows you to state your preferred presentation (oral or poster), your preferred splinter workshop, provide a 200-word plain text abstract, and (optionally) figures with extended captions and links for further reading.
+Once complete, please send the completed form to [ice-giants@le.ac.uk](mailto:ice-giants@le.ac.uk) before 12:00 GMT on Tuesday December 10th 2019 (and remember to register for BOTH the plenaries and the splinters).